 33. Unnecessary Data Phone Plans

 Unless you need unlimited data for work, you should not spend much on your cell phone bill.
-I save a ton of money on my cell phone bill by using Republic Wireless.
+I save a ton of money on my cell phone bill by using a prepaid phone plan.

 34. Leaving Electronics Plugged In